Is there any type of commitment to the number of projects I must sign up for per year?

 There is no experience necessary to participate in these projects.
 In fact, one of the primary goals of this program is to teach visitors the many aspects of maintaining the trails and preserves.
 District staff and volunteer crew leaders provide all project instructions and training (including safety).
 We also provide all tools.

 Do I have to sign up, or can I just show up for a project?

 You must sign up before the project.
 All projects have a “maximum number of volunteers” limit.
 Group sizes range from 8 to 25, depending on the project type, parking limitations, staffing issues, and other factors.
 If a project is full, a waiting list will be implemented.

 Can I sign up my entire family?

 You bet— as long as there are enough spots available.
 You can also sign up friends and/or coworkers.
-For most projects, 14 is the minimum age; however, winter and spring planting projects are usually suitable for younger children.
-Please contact us for details regarding signing up Minors for projects.
+For most projects, 14 is the minimum age to participate; however, winter and spring planting projects are usually suitable for younger children.
+Please contact us for details regarding signing up children for projects.

 I notice the projects run from 9:30 am to 2:30 pm.
 If needed, can I leave early?